highest mountain peak in india

 • Wildlife Protection: Various measures have been implemented to protect the wildlife of Kanchenjunga.
 Anti-poaching patrols, wildlife monitoring programs, and community-based conservation initiatives are helping to safeguard endangered species like the snow leopard and red panda.

 • Community Involvement: Local communities play a crucial role in conservation efforts.
-Community-based conservation programs engage local residents in protecting their natural resources, promoting eco-friendly practices, and raising awareness about the importance of biodiversity.
+Community-based conservation programs engage residents in protecting their natural resources, promoting eco-friendly practices, and raising awareness about the importance of biodiversity.

 Cultural and Tourism Impact of Kanchenjunga